jayant-yadav/sdl2-hackathon/README.md

 # SDL2 developer event "Walking on Thin Clouds"
 Please, **carefully follow this README when working on this developer event!**

+## How to get help during the event
+Many of the organizers will be phyically at the AI Sweden office in Stockholm, so for those present physically it's possible to just ask those who are there.
+You should also have been invited to our Slack forum for this event, where you can chat with us.
+Please note that we have added some specific people for some different parts of the README below.

 ## Where to send results etcetera
 Whenever this README says that something should be sent to the organizers or similar, please use the following subject line